pork3/sdlengine/README.md

 ## Installation

-Our engine is runnanle on MacOS and Windows.
+Our engine is runnable on MacOS and Windows.

 It is implemented in C++ 11 and various libraries and systems such as:

-- OpenGL 3.0 or newer
+- OpenGL 3.0 or newer*

 - GCC 4.8 or newer

 - SDL

+\*:OpenGL 2.1 may work, however it is not officially supported.

 For more detials, please check our user guide: